An algorithm to find maximum area polygons circumscribed about a convex polygon: Geometric properties of maximum area circumscribed polygons

 \begin{rem} \

-\begin{itemize} \item The unique starting point $q$ in (\ref{thm:Pmidpointprop}.1) can be found in $O(n)$-time.
+\begin{itemize} \item The unique starting point $q$ in (\ref{thm:Pmidpointprop}.1) can be found in $O(n)$-time by computing the quantity $q = \sum_{k=1}^{n} (-1)^{n-k} p_k$.
 Same time is required for the computation of the solution $C$, for checking its convexity and for computing its area. \item In (\ref{thm:Pmidpointprop}.3) the region for all possible starting points $q$, resulting in a convex solution, can be found in $O(n \log n)$ steps.
 Indeed, the polygonal curve satisfying the midpoint property is convex if any only if each vertex lies in the corresponding external triangle $T_i$ of $P$.
 Each of these conditions gives three linear constraints on the starting point $q$.
 The constraints can be obtained in $O(n)$ steps, and the intersection of these $3n$ halfplanes can be computed in $O(n \log n)$ time \cite{BC08}. \item If there exists a convex solution $Q$ in (\ref{thm:Pmidpointprop}.3), then there is a convex solution $Q$ that contains a side of $P$.
-Indeed, if $q$ is on the boundary of the feasible region, then for some $k$, $q_k$ lies on a sideline of $P$, which yields that $Q$ contains a side of $P$. \item In (\ref{thm:partlyPmidpoint}.1) the unique starting point $q_0$, the corresponding solution $C = q_0q_1\ldots q_j$, its convexity properties and its area, can be found in $O(j)$ steps. \end{itemize} \end{rem}
+Indeed, if $q$ is on the boundary of the feasible region, then for some $j$, $q_j$ lies on a sideline of $P$, which yields that $Q$ contains a side of $P$. \item In (\ref{thm:partlyPmidpoint}.1) the unique starting point $q_0$, the corresponding solution $C = q_0q_1\ldots q_k$, its convexity properties and its area, can be found in $O(k)$ steps, using the fact that $q_0$ is the intersection of $L_{i-1}$ with $2 \sum_{j=1}^k (-1)^{j-1} p_{i+j} + (-1)^k L_{i+k+1}$, and subsequently reflecting $q_0$ about $p_{i+1}, p_{i+2}, \ldots, p_{i+k}$. \end{itemize} \end{rem}